 This chocolate almond butter frosting is vegan, refined sugar free, and paleo diet friendly.
 It’s quick and easy to make too.
 Use this vegan chocolate frosting recipe to ice cakes, cupcakes, or cookies.
 It’s sweet, fudgy, and decadent yet nutritious.

 Smooth almond butter gives this frosting a rich, creamy consistency.
 Be sure to use almond butter with no added sugar or salt.

-This frosting recipe gets its chocolaty flavor from unsweetened cocoa powder.
+This almond butter frosting recipe gets its chocolaty flavor from unsweetened cocoa powder.
 There are two main types of unsweetened cocoa powder – natural cocoa powder and Dutch process cocoa powder.
 Either type of cocoa powder is fine for this recipe.

 This frosting is sweetened with maple syrup.
 I love the combination of maple and chocolate and think it works well as a sweetener in this recipe, but you can substitute honey if you prefer (and if you don’t need this to be strictly vegan).